John Hervey, 2nd Baron Hervey: Memoirs and literary quarrels

 Hervey wrote detailed and brutally frank memoirs of the court of George II of Great Britain from 1727 to 1737.
 He gave a most unflattering account of the King, and of Frederick, Prince of Wales, and their family squabbles.
 For the Queen Caroline of Ansbach and her daughter, Princess Caroline of Great Britain, he had genuine respect and attachment.
 The Princess's affection for him was commonly said to be the reason for the close retirement in which she lived after his death.
 The manuscript of Hervey's memoirs was preserved by the family, but his son, Augustus John, 3rd Earl of Bristol, left strict injunctions that they should not be published until after the death of George III.
 In 1848 they were published under the editorship of J. W. Croker, but the manuscript had been subjected to a certain amount of mutilation before it came into his hands.
 Croker also softened in some cases the plainspokenness of the original.
 Hervey's account of court life and intrigues resembles in many points the memoirs of Horace Walpole, and the two books corroborate one another in many statements that might otherwise have been received with suspicion.

 Until the publication of the Memoirs Hervey was chiefly known as the object of savage satire on the part of Alexander Pope, in whose works he figured as Lord Fanny, Sporus, Adonis and Narcissus.
-The quarrel is generally put down to the Pope's jealousy of Hervey's friendship with Lady Mary Wortley Montagu.
+The quarrel is generally put down to Pope's jealousy of Hervey's friendship with Lady Mary Wortley Montagu.
 In the first of the Imitations of Horace, addressed to William Fortescue, Lord Fanny and Sappho were generally identified with Hervey and Lady Mary, although Pope denied the personal intention.
 Hervey had already been attacked in the Dunciad and the Peribathous, and he now retaliated.
 There is no doubt that he had a share in the Verses to the Imitator of Horace (1732) and it is possible that he was the sole author.
 In the Letter from a nobleman at Hampton Court to a Doctor of Divinity (1733), he scoffed at Pope's deformity and humble birth.